SerhiiKorniichuk1/My_Projects/README.md

-# my main projects in appropriate areas
+# my main projects are in appropriate areas
 Projects are located in branches